frederic-perez/AmE-dictionary/data/idioms.md

 __catch onto (something)__
 __catch some Zs__ To go to sleep, to take a nap.
 __catch wind of (something)__ :two: (get wind of something, caught wind) To learn of something; to hear about something.
+__caught on the hop__ Caught unawares or in a state of unpreparedness. _Please forgive my distracted attention—I’m afraid I was caught on the hop by your sudden arrival._
 __caught with your pants down__ To be found in an embarrassing situation.
 __chafe at the bit__ To be impatient and/or eager for something to happen or over some delay.
 Used to liken someone to an overexcited horse straining against its bit (the metal piece of the harness that fits between its jaws).
 __chalk and cheese__ A phrase used to emphasize that two people or things are very different from one another. _Good luck getting those two to talk to each other—they’re like chalk and cheese._